| Criticisms & Covid-19 Email From: William Gibbons Jr

 well being, you would endeavor to never have another one as long as

+you lived.
 If anyone is disappointed by my perspectives, I am

 sorry that I cannot explain things any better.
 In truth, in the bigger